Skip to main content

 College Choice & Reallocation

 38 colleges offer this subject.
-15.4% of applicants submit an open application. around a third may be reallocated or receive an offer from a college other than the named college, per course-page wording of places come through the pool.
+15.4% of applicants submit an open application.
+Around a third may be reallocated or receive an offer from a college other than the named college, per course-page wording of places come through the pool.

 Oxford applicants can choose a college or make an open application, and they may still be interviewed by or offered a place at another college.
 Oxford uses this process to reallocate candidates between colleges where needed.